And oftentimes, excusing of a fault

 Are you making excuses for yourself to eat junk that you know is bad for you?
 Not just that it makes you fat–that’s not my biggest concern for you–but junk that makes you cranky, frustrated, exhausted, and sick?
 Junk that’s threatening you with diabetes?
 Junk that’s running your life?
 By running your life, I mean that you can’t stop thinking about it; you can’t stop planning your next junk hit; you eat it and know you feel awful, but you haven’t a modicum more self-control when it comes round again than you did the first time.
 That junk is running your life.
 So what’s the deal?

 Well part of the deal is that sugar (all food to an extent, but nothing as much as sugar) has an addictive quality.
 This has been pretty well established.
-We can look at your brain and see what the sugar is doing in it–activating reward centers and pleasure centers.
+We can look at your brain and see what the sugar is doing in it, which is activating reward centers and pleasure centers.
 Your brain is flooded with endorphins: so much so that it responds by decreasing your sensitivity to these feel-good chemicals in self-defense, meaning that you need more sugar the next time to achieve the same feeling.
-And you start looking for that feeling again just a couple hours later, because once all the sugar is gone and those chemicals retreat, you start feeling sad and lonely.
+You start looking for that feeling again just a couple hours later, too, because once all the sugar is gone and those chemicals retreat, you start feeling sad and lonely.

 Add to this that glucose is a cheap fuel source your body will burn before any others and you’ve got another addiction.
 As a child, you could burn glucose or fat without a problem, switching easily between the two.
 As you taught your body that only glucose was to be used as fuel (by making most of your diet carbohydrate, and most of that refined carbohydrate) your body stopped producing enzymes needed to efficiently use fat and stopped being able to switch back and forth.
 Now when you run out of glucose, you start feeling angry, shaky, and ravenous.